-- Soft Omni Lights: Renders point lights with a softer shadow falloff at the expense of higher computation times. - Caustics: Simulates the reflection and refraction of light on curved or transparent surfaces such as glass and water.
+- Soft Omni Lights: Renders point lights with a softer, more natural looking shadows at the expense of slower render times. - Caustics: Simulates the reflection and refraction of light on curved or transparent surfaces such as glass and water.
 Caustics only works with materials that have refraction. - Clay: Allows you to quickly change textures and colors to a dull gray while maintaining transparency, reflection, and refraction.
 Clay mode is especially useful when conceptualizing your project, as it allows you to omit both color and texture data, giving you a quick overview of your final lighting result without visual interference from textures and colors. - Geometry Caching: Eliminates render-time scene analysis by storing a cached version of your model's geometric data for subsequent renderings of the same SketchUp scene.
 If the geometry and materials remain unchanged, subsequent renderings will omit the "Processing Scene" phase, which can significantly reduce render times.
 This is especially useful for larger models.
 Geometry caching will remain in effect even if you change the camera and sun parameters found in Podium's Options dialog box.

 However, if a "Face Me" component is present in your scene (2D SU Podium Browser trees or a SketchUp face-me person, for example) "Geometry Caching" will automatically be disabled.

 It is very important to note that Geometry Caching does not function with all models.
 A Geometry Caching error will cause Podium to produce a blank image almost immediately after pressing the render button.
 If this happens, the solution is to simply disable geometry caching.

-- Information Bar: This option will place an information bar at the bottom of your rendered image, including the software version, render time, preset used, and image resolution. - Translucent Color: Allows translucent surfaces to emit color when light passes through them.
-Please note that results can be somewhat unpredictable, so this function can be enabled or disabled according to your preference. - Automatic Materials: Automatically attaches Podium material settings to standard SketchUp textures.
+- Information Bar: This option will place an information bar at the bottom of your rendered image, including the software version, render time, preset used, and image resolution. - Translucent Color: Allows translucent surfaces to transmit color when light passes through them.
+Please note that results can be somewhat unpredictable, so this function can be enabled or disabled according to your preference.
+This option only works on solid color materials, not with textures. - Automatic Materials: Automatically attaches Podium material settings to standard SketchUp textures.
 See "Automatic Materials."

-Tip: With the exception of final renderings, it is advised that you activate the "Information Bar."
+Tip: Apart from final renderings, it is advised that you activate the "Information Bar."
 It is a very useful reference and provides further assistance for future rendering.